ToolGits/Toollibs/README.md

 </p>

 > [!IMPORTANT]
-> **Toollibs v4.4 — RebirthCatalyst is the current stable release.**
+> **Toollibs v4.4 — RebirthCatalyst** is the current stable release.
 >
-> The `main` branch, also known as **TAether**, represents the stable Toollibs line.
+> The [`main`](https://github.com/ToolGits/Toollibs/tree/main) branch, also known as **TAether**, represents the stable Toollibs development line.
 > It contains released and verified changes intended for regular use.
 >
-> The `nightly` branch, also known as **TNether**, is the current experimental development line.
+> The [`nightly`](https://github.com/ToolGits/Toollibs/tree/nightly) branch, also known as **TNether**, represents the current experimental development line.
 > It may contain unfinished features, internal changes, regressions, or breaking changes before they reach a stable release.
 >
 > For the most reliable and predictable experience, use **TAether**.
 > If you want to follow ongoing development and test upcoming changes, **TNether** is the experimental option.
 >
-> The `community` branch is a **legacy branch** and is no longer used for active development.
+> The [`community`](https://github.com/ToolGits/Toollibs/tree/community) branch is a legacy branch and is no longer used for active development.
 > It originally served a similar purpose to the current `nightly` branch, providing an experimental development space designed with the Toollibs community in mind.
 >
 > The `community` branch was eventually discontinued and replaced by **TNether** as the project's experimental development line.
 > Although it is no longer maintained, the branch remains available as part of Toollibs' history.
 >
-> If you want to explore what Toollibs looked like during that period and discover a small piece of its older development history, you can still visit the **`community` branch**.
+> If you want to explore what Toollibs looked like during that period and discover a small piece of its older development history, you can still visit the [`community` branch](https://github.com/ToolGits/Toollibs/tree/community).

 ---

 ## 📖 About

-**Toollibs** is a modular C++ framework ecosystem designed for lightweight, portable and extensible software.
+Toollibs is a **modular C++ Framework Ecosystem** designed for lightweight, portable and extensible software.

-Instead of forcing every application into a single monolithic architecture, Toollibs is organized into focused systems that can be built, tested and used independently.
+Instead of forcing every application into a single monolithic architecture, Toollibs is organized into focused systems that can be built, tested and used independently while remaining part of the same ecosystem.

 The project combines:

-- Modular C++ components
+- Modular C++ systems
 - Cross-platform development
 - System and platform tooling
 - Plugin infrastructure